MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-VN04-1cat_theory.md

 \vspace{0.5in}

-\newpage
+##### Optional Notes: Video Example (Video 14.3TheoryIntervals) {-}

-Example:  Estimate the true proportion of Montana residents that have donated blood at least once in their life.
+  Estimate the true proportion of Montana residents that have donated blood at least once in their life.

 Find a 95\% confidence interval: